 Remove from oven and rest for 10-15 minutes, tented by foil, before you cut the beef for serving.

 When your roasted beef is done cooking, transfer to a cutting board and let it rest for about 10-15 minutes, tented with foil.

-Then slice and serve alongside creamy make ahead mashed potatoes.
+Then slice and serve alongside creamy make ahead, no drain mashed potatoes.